pypa/packaging.python.org/source/tutorials/distributing-packages.rst

    :local:

-Requirements for Packaging and Distributing
+Requirements for packaging and distributing
 ===========================================

 1. First, make sure you have already fulfilled the :ref:`requirements for